-After check in at our hotel you have a few hours to explore Tokyo before an optional farewell dinner and Karaoke night.
+After check in at our hotel you have a few hours to explore Tokyo before an optional farewell dinner.

 For land only clients, the trip ends this morning after breakfast.
 Those on the group flights back to London will be transferred by shared shuttle in the late afternoon/early evening (depending on flight schedule) in time to check in for their flight.
 Land only clients also have a free shared shuttle departure on the day the trip ends included to either Haneda or Narita airport.
 The free shared shuttle departure transfer must be requested in advance with Exodus before departure if you wish to utilise this service (all requests are subject to availability and must be confirmed before departure).
 It is not possible to request this service once a trip has commenced.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.